dancasey-ie/django_soil_lab/README.md

 The key features of the app are:

 * Customer can 'Browse' the range of soil testing services offered
-* Customer can 'Order' a sample test kit of their chooseing (In production the sample collection kit will be posted to to the customer)
+* Customer can 'Order' a sample test kit of their choosing (In production the sample collection kit will be posted to to the customer)
 * Customer can 'Submit Sample Details' online.
 GPS tagging the sample using their devices location identification functionalities
 * Staff can 'Receive Sample' into the lab for testing
 * Staff can 'Upload Results'